Primitive Technology

 Primitive Technology is a YouTube channel run by John Plant.
-Based in Far North Queensland in the Australian state of Queensland, the series demonstrates the process of making tools and buildings using only materials found in the wild.
-Created in May 2015, the channel has gained over 10 million subscribers and over 1.05 billion views as of October 2022.
+Based in Far North Queensland, Australia, the series demonstrates the process of making tools and buildings using only materials found in the wild.
+Created in May 2015, the channel has gained over 10.9 million subscribers and over 1.17 billion views as of June 2025.

 Background

 Plant describes his subject as a hobby, and he "lives in a modern house and eats modern food".
 He stated in a comment on a January 2018 video that he owns the land on which he films the videos.
 He states on his website that he has no Aboriginal ancestry and has not received military training.

 In a correspondence with Michelle Castillo of CNBC in 2018, Plant stated that he was in his mid 30s.
 He also said he went to university and received a Bachelor of Science degree but "didn't do anything with it", and instead mowed lawns for a living while going out into the bush in his spare time to practice his hobby.
-He stated his affinity for subsisting off of nature began at a young age: at 11, he would make huts by a creek behind his house using only natural materials.
+He stated his affinity for subsisting off nature began at a young age: at 11, he would make huts by a creek behind his house using only natural materials.

 Description

-Each video guides viewers through the progress of one or more projects demonstrating the techniques and methods he uses to create tools or buildings.
-As he explains on his blog, he builds "completely from scratch using no modern tools or materials", only using what he can source from his natural environment, such as plant materials, clay, soil, and stones.
-Episodes of the series contain no speaking, and only minimal ambient sound.
-Text descriptions of actions on-screen appear in the closed-caption feature.
-During the videos he does not wear any clothing except cargo shorts.
+Each video provides a closed-caption narrated account of the progress of one or more projects demonstrating the techniques and methods used to create tools or buildings.
+As he explains on his blog, he builds "completely from scratch using no modern tools or materials", only using what he can source from his natural environment, such as plant materials, clay, soil, and stones; creating a self-contained progression of accessible technique and implements for the projects.
+Episodes of the series contain no speaking, and only minimal ambient sound, usually focusing on the natural sounds of wildlife, weather, and the creek which runs near the site.
+Mr. Plant often records his videos wearing little except his cargo shorts, and crafted items such as handwoven cordage sandals.